OutfitDelivery/boilerplate/README.md

 ## Getting Started
 Before you start building the template there are few things that you need to do.
 1. Add a Template Name in the `<title>` Tag
-2. Fill out the four metadata tags in the head `template-built-by`, `scope`, `build`, `updates`.
+2. Fill out the metadata tags in the head `template-built-by`, `scope`, `build`, `updates`.
 In each of them just fill out the data in the `content` attribute.
 3. Import all of your required fonts as `<link>` tags.
-Then list out all of your fonts in the `fonts` array.
-By default this will occur on line 50.
+Then list out all of your fonts in the `fonts` array of the boilerplate config.
 4. Choose your renderer.
-By default the renderer is set to `2` (this is for both Renderer 2 and 2.1).
-If you need to use Renderer 1 please change the following attribute on the body to `data-renderer="1"`.
-This sets the page height correctly to get around the renderer rounding error.
+You will need to set your renderer to 1.1 or 2.1 or pass in `allowLegacyRendering: true`.
+If you need to use a legacy render please document the reason why this is necessary

 You are ready to get building.
 You will see a bunch of JS scripts calls.
 We are using JSDelivr for delivery and versioning.
 If you do notice that the version of the scripts does not match the Boilerplate version that you downloaded please chat with Matt.